Mirari vos: Background

-Content
+Contents

 Gregory opened the letter with an explanation regarding his delay in issuing a general encyclical.
 (Note: 560 days had elapsed between Gregory's accession to the papacy and the publication of Mirari vos.
-In contrast, his immediate predecessors, Pius VII, Leo XII and Pius VIII had issued their first encyclicals much sooner: Diu Satis (Pius VII) after 62 days, Ubi Primum (Leo XII) after 220 days and Traditi Humilitati (Pius VIII) after 54 days.)
+In contrast, his immediate predecessors, Pius VII, Leo XII and Pius VIII had issued their first encyclicals much sooner: Diu Satis (Pius VII) after 62 days, Ubi Primum (Leo XII) after 220 days and Traditi Humilitati (Pius VIII) after 54 days.
+Gregory's successor, Pius IX, referred to "the established practice of our predecessors" when he issued his first encyclical letter, Qui pluribus, on 9 November 1846, 146 days after his election.)
+By August 1832 he was in a position to write to the Catholic Church hierarchy in relation to the conditions of the time as he saw them, noting that publication took place on "the feast of the Assumption of the Virgin".

-The encyclical voiced support for Christian freedom, upheld the ecclesiastical supremacy of the papacy and raised concerns over too-close alliances between clergy and government.
+The encyclical upheld the ecclesiastical supremacy of the papacy and raised concerns over close alliances between clergy and government.
 It denounced those who advocated a married clergy: "We ask that you strive with all your might to justify and to defend the law of clerical celibacy as prescribed by the sacred canons, against which the arrows of the lascivious are directed from every side."
 He also denounced those who advocated divorce, and secret societies that sought to overturn the legitimate governments of the Italian states.

 The pope attacked religious indifferentism, defined as the opinion that one religion is as good as another, which he saw as the basis for the argument for liberty of conscience.
 He saw it as the state's duty to curtail false, immoral doctrines, and so denounced freedom to publish indiscriminately.
 Owen Chadwick explains Gregory's perspective: "To provide legally that writers or speakers shall be free to promote what is not true or to utter words that declare that racial prejudice, or paederasty, or pornography, or adultery, or murder not to be sins, cannot be what God demands of any State".

 He stated, "Some are so carried away that they contentiously assert that the flock of errors arising from them is sufficiently compensated by the publication of some book which defends religion and truth.
 Every law condemns deliberately doing evil simply because there is some hope that good may result.
 Is there any sane man who would say poison ought to be distributed, sold publicly, stored, and even drunk because some antidote is available and those who use it may be snatched from death again and again?

 The encyclical satisfied neither Lamennais's supporters nor his detractors.